lsaacgoncalves2/rEFIND-macOS/README.md

 # rEFIND-macOS
-How to install rEFiND on macOS.
+How to install rEFIND on macOS.